vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-02-06, I skipped jogging and strength exercises.
 Once again, this was due to time-sensitive stuff at work delaying me.
 I did do hand gripper exercises.

+## 2026-02-09: skipped all exercises

+On Monday 2026-02-09, I skipped all exercises in order to be able to fit in several personal chores tasks during the day that involve outdoor trips, in light of a weather forecast of rain for the next two days.